Ceelog/phpdoc-zh/src/phar/fileformat.md

 Phars containing a signature always have the signature appended to the end of the Phar archive after the loader, manifest, and file contents.
-The two signature formats supported at this time are MD5 and SHA1.
+The signature formats supported at this time are MD5, SHA1, SHA256 and SHA512.

 | Length in bytes | Description                                                                                                                                                                                                                                                                                    |
 |-----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|